SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading major versions in zero downtime/README.md

 #### Rollback on error

 If the reindex API invocation for logs and event data fails with an error or the status returned with a failure, follow one of the two options.
-At first, try to solve the troubleshoot the problem by looking at the logs.
+At first, try to troubleshoot the problem by looking at the logs.
 If no success, reindex the logs and events indices manually using the Elasticsearch reindex API.
 If the issue is not solved, contact Software AG support team for help with all the relevant logs for further analysis.

 > **Note**: These are the logs and events indices in the datastore. gateway_tenantId_quotaAccumulator, gateway_tenantId_analytics_performanceMetrics, gateway_tenantId_analytics_threatProtectionEvents, gateway_tenantId_analytics_lifecycleEvents, gateway_tenantId_analytics_errorEvents, gateway_tenantId_analytics_transactionalEvents, gateway_tenantId_analytics_policyViolationEvents, gateway_tenantId_analytics_monitorEvents, gateway_tenantId_license_licenseMetrics, gateway_tenantId_license_notifications, gateway_tenantId_log and gateway_tenantId_audit_auditlogs.